 Now that you know how to invest in the stock market, check out some tips on how to ensure your investment gives good results.

 Be a Long Term Investor

-If you want to enjoy high returns then forget about your investment for at least five years.
+If you want to enjoy high returns then forget about your investment for the next five years, at least.
 Some experts believe that stocks can take between 10 and 15 years to mature.
-There is typically no cost of selling stocks but doing so may cause you to reduce your potential income.
+There is typically no cost of selling stocks but doing so may cause you to reduce your potential return.

 Also, do not get rid of a stock just because it appears to be going downward.
-Dumping may not always be the best option unless you’re sure that the value will never go up.
-For example, if a company is about to go bankrupt then you may get rid of the stocks but if it’s seasonal fluctuation then hold on to the asset.
+Dumping may not always be the best option unless you’re sure that the value of the stock will never go up.
+For example, if a company is about to go bankrupt then you may get rid of the stocks, but if it’s seasonal fluctuation then hold on to the asset.

 Understand Your Risk Tolerance

-Stocks are highly volatile and very risky.
-The value of a stock often changes within a few hours and it isn’t even uncommon for stocks to lose or gain 50 percent in a single day.
+Stocks are highly volatile.
+The value of stocks often changes within a few hours and it isn’t uncommon for stocks to lose or gain 50% of its value in a single day.

 Do not put all your money in a single stock.
-Find multiple stocks in various niches to reduce the risk.
-Diversification will reduce the risk and help you soldier through the storm.
+Find multiple stocks in various sectors and industries to reduce risk.
+Diversification will reduce your investment risks.